 He led the family business with a passionate vision and within years, he expanded the business and started working with other light companies worldwide.

 Gaetano Sciolari created lights for Stilnovo and Stilkronen (Italy), Lightolier and Progress Lighting (USA), S.A.
 Boulanger (Belgium), Helestra and Leola (West Germany), Lyfa (Denmark) and some other companies and off course for his own Italian family business; the Sciolari company in Rome and Milan; where all the lighting business at that time was present.

 Sciolari was the founder and the first president of the trade association of Italian manufacturers of lighting fixtures, the AIDI.
 The Associazione Italiana di Illuminazione was founded in 1958 and still exists today.

 S.A.
 Boulanger is famous for the large amount of lamps the company produced that are designed by Gaetano Sciolari.
-Litle is known about the company.
+Little is known about the company.
 S.A.
-Boulanger ended business somewhere in the 1980s.
+Boulanger ended business somewhere in the early eighties.